two-hundred/celerity-docs/docs/applications/resources/celerity-workflow.md

 ### Celerity::1

 In the Celerity::1 local environment, a workflow is deployed as a containerised version of the Celerity workflow runtime in Docker.
-In the local environment, the runtime is backed by an [Apache Cassandra](https://cassandra.apache.org/_/index.html) NoSQL database for storing workflow definitions and execution state.
+In the local environment, the runtime is backed by an [Apache Cassandra](https://cassandra.apache.org/_/index.html) NoSQL database for storing workflow execution state.
 Links from VPCs to APIs are ignored for this environment as the workflow is deployed to a local container network on a developer or CI machine.

 ### AWS